usgs/ps2ff/README.md

 Prerequisites and Installation
 ------------------------------
-These programs run in either Python 2.7 or 3.5, and require a number of packages, including the [conda](https://conda.io/docs/) package manager.
+These programs run in Python 3.5 or later, and require a number of packages, including the [conda](https://conda.io/docs/) package manager.
 The dependency list is given in `install.sh`.
 The easiest way to install this code is to run `install.sh` in OSX or Linux.
 It will install